viam-labs/devrel-demos/Light up bot/README.md

 As you get and set up the vision service params, you have to change the `model_path` to where you tflite package lives, and the `label_path` to where your text file lives.

-It also expects the smart plug to be attached to the light source (desk lamp in this case), and the following robot configuration in Viam app:
+It also expects the smart plug to be attached to the light source (desk lamp in this case), and the following robot configuration in the Viam app:

 ``` json
 {